IFeelBloated/Vine/README.md

 Dehalo removes halo artifacts caused by over-sharpening or sinc-like resizers or stuff like that<br />

 workflow:
-- degraded(local mean/similarity window = 0) NLMeans filtering to kill halos from the video, it's not NLMeans technically, it weights on non-local errors instead of non-local means, which works ultra nice on halos
+- degraded (local mean/similarity window = 0) NLMeans filtering to kill halos from the video, it's not NLMeans technically, it weights on non-local errors instead of non-local means, which works ultra nice on halos
 - a cutoff filter replaces low frequencies of the filtered clip with low frequencies from the source clip cuz halos are medium to high frequency artifacts apparently
 - non-local errors might distort high frequency components since it does not make use of the neighborhood at all, especially with a large "h", so do an actual NLMeans here to refine high frequencies and therefore remove artifacts caused by non-local errors
-- like the classic aliasing(nearest neighbor) and ringing(sinc) trade-off, non-local error filtering annihilates halos and brings aliasing, so do a super-sampling anti-aliasing here and clean the aliasing mess, the resampled result will be blended with the clip before resampling, weight is determined by the "sharp" parameter
+- like the classic aliasing (nearest neighbor) and ringing (sinc) trade-off, non-local errors filtering annihilates halos and brings aliasing, so do a super-sampling anti-aliasing here and clean the aliasing mess, the resampled result will be blended with the clip before resampling, weight is determined by the "sharp" parameter
 - a modified canny detection masks out edges with a big possibility to have halos around
 - masking halos out by doing morphological operations to the canny mask
 - replace masked areas in the source clip with the filtered clip